Skip to content

 Jason Stolz CLTC, CRPC

 How much disability insurance do I need?
-If you rely on your paycheck to support your lifestyle, fund retirement, and protect your family, this is one of the most important planning questions you can ask.
-Disability insurance is income insurance—its job is to replace a portion of your paycheck if an illness or injury keeps you from working.
+If you rely on your income to run your household, keep your financial plan on track, and protect the lifestyle you’ve built, this is one of the most practical questions you can ask.
+Disability insurance is often best understood as income insurance—its purpose is to replace a portion of your earnings if an illness or injury prevents you from working, reduces your capacity, or causes a meaningful income loss for an extended period of time.

-For most people, the risk of being unable to work for an extended period is far higher than the risk of an early death during working years.
-That’s why many professionals view disability coverage as the cornerstone of their financial plan.
-If your income suddenly stopped for six months, two years, or longer, your savings and investments would have to carry the entire load unless you had a solid disability insurance strategy in place.
+For many working adults, the risk of being unable to work for months or years is far more likely than an early death during peak earning years.
+That’s why disability coverage is often viewed as a foundational protection tool.
+If your income suddenly stopped for six months, two years, or longer, your savings would have to carry the entire load unless you had a solid disability insurance strategy in place.

-When you ask “How much disability insurance do I need?” you’re really asking, “How much of this lifestyle do I need to protect if my paycheck stops or is reduced?”
+When you ask, “How much disability insurance do I need?” you’re really asking: “How much of this structure do I need to keep intact if I can’t work the way I work today?”

 How Much Disability Insurance Do I Need as a Percentage of Income?